someone1/zfsbackup-go/README.md

   - Auth: Set the B2_ACCOUNT_ID and B2_ACCOUNT_KEY environmental variables to the appropiate values
   - [99.999999999% durability](https://help.backblaze.com/hc/en-us/articles/218485257-B2-Resiliency-Durability-and-Availability) - Using the Reed-Solomon erasure encoding
 - Local file path (file://[relative|/absolute]/local/path)
+- SSH/SFTP (ssh://)
+  - Auth: username & password, public key or ssh-agent.
+  - For username & password set the SSH_USERNAME and SSH_PASSWORD environment variables or use the url format: `ssh://username:password@example.org/remote/path`.
+  - For public key auth set the SSH_KEY_FILE environment variable.
+By default zfsbackup tries to use common key names from the users home directory.
+  - ssh-agent auth is activated when SSH_AUTH_SOCK exists.
+  - By default zfsbackup also uses the known hosts file from the users home directory.
+To disable host key checking set SSH_KNOWN_HOSTS to `ignore`.
+You can also specify the path to your own known hosts file.

 ### Compression